SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/cta.md

    ```powershell
   Remove-SPOContainer -Identity <ContainerId>
   ```
   ContainerId is the ID of the container that will be moved to the deleted container collection.
-For more information about using this command, see [Remove-SPOContainer cmdlet(https://github.com/cindylay/OfficeDocs-SharePoint-PowerShell/edit/cindy/spocontainer/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md)
+For more information about using this command, see [Remove-SPOContainer cmdlet(https://learn.microsoft.com/en-us/powershell/module/sharepoint-online/remove-spocontainer?view=sharepoint-ps)

 * #### 4.4 **View deleted containers:**
   Admins can get a list of deleted containers on the deleted container collection using the following command.
-For more information about using this command, see [Restore-SPODeletedContainer cmdlet](https://github.com/cindylay/OfficeDocs-SharePoint-PowerShell/edit/cindy/spocontainer/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md)
+For more information about using this command, see [Get-SPODeletedContainer](https://learn.microsoft.com/en-us/powershell/module/sharepoint-online/get-spodeletedcontainer?view=sharepoint-ps)
 ```powershell
 Get-SPODeletedContainer
 ```
 #### 4.5 **Restore deleted containers:**
 Admins can restore a deleted container from the deleted container collection using the following command.
-For more information about using this command, see [Restore-SPODeletedContainer cmdlet](https://github.com/cindylay/OfficeDocs-SharePoint-PowerShell/edit/cindy/spocontainer/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md)
+For more information about using this command, see [Restore-SPODeletedContainer cmdlet](https://learn.microsoft.com/en-us/powershell/module/sharepoint-online/get-spodeletedcontainer?view=sharepoint-ps)
 ```powershell
 Restore-SPODeletedContainer -Identity <ContainerId>
 ```
 #### 4.6 **Permanently delete Containers**
 Admins can permanently delete a Container from the deleted container collection if the Container has no further retention policies applied to it.
-For more information about using this command, see [Remove-SPODeletedContainer cmdlet](https://github.com/cindylay/OfficeDocs-SharePoint-PowerShell/edit/cindy/spocontainer/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOContainer.md)
+For more information about using this command, see [Remove-SPODeletedContainer cmdlet](https://learn.microsoft.com/en-us/powershell/module/sharepoint-online/remove-spodeletedcontainer?view=sharepoint-ps)
 ```powershell
 Remove-SPODeletedContainer -Identity <ContainerId>
 ```